aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/united-states/january-1/opening-prayer-on-the-significance-of-new-years-day-by-rabbi-mordecai-kaplan-j-paul-williams-and-eugene-kohn-1951.html.md

 of fortitude and courage.
 Whatever of good we have known, we recognize as coming from you.
-Therefore are we emboldened, Our Father, to pray for further gifts of your grace.
+Therefore are we emboldened, Our Guardian, to pray for further gifts of your grace.
 </div></td></tr>